Nishi Kyushu Shinkansen

-The Nishi Kyushu Shinkansen (西九州新幹線, Nishi Kyūshū Shinkansen) is a Japanese Shinkansen high-speed rail line on the northwest part of the island of Kyushu that is operated by the Kyushu Railway Company (JR Kyushu).
-The line is informally known as the Nagasaki Shinkansen.

-The 66 km section of the line between and Nagasaki opened on 23 September 2022.
-It is the shortest Shinkansen high-speed railway line in Japan.
+The Nishi Kyushu Shinkansen (西九州新幹線, Nishi Kyūshū Shinkansen) is a Japanese high-speed rail line and part of the nationwide Shinkansen network.
+Located in the northwestern part of the island of Kyushu, it is operated by the Kyushu Railway Company (JR Kyushu) and is informally known as the Nagasaki Shinkansen.
+The 66 km section between and opened on 23 September 2022 and is the shortest Shinkansen line in Japan.